1993 Saskatchewan Roughriders season

 The 1993 Saskatchewan Roughriders season was the 79th season in the club's 83rd year of existence.
-The team finished in 3rd place in the Canadian Football League's West Division with an 11–7 record.
+The team finished in third place in the Canadian Football League's West Division with an 11–7 record.

 Notably, the 1993 Roughriders became the first team to lose to an American-based CFL team following their week 4 loss to the expansion Sacramento Gold Miners.
 The team had played the Gold Miners on the road with just three days of rest and would win 10 of their next 14 games following that loss.
-The Roughriders qualified for the playoffs, but lost the West Semi-Final game to the Edmonton Eskimos.
+The Roughriders qualified for the playoffs but lost the West Semi-Final game to the Edmonton Eskimos.

+The Roughriders set a single home game attendance record (33,032) when they defeated Sacramento on August 27.